TABLE OF CONTENTS

 (3) A determination that it is at least as likely as not that exposure to beryllium at a DOE facility or a RECA section 5 facility was a significant factor in aggravating, contributing to, or causing the beryllium sensitization or sensitivity; and it is at least as likely as not that the exposure to beryllium was related to employment at a DOE facility or a RECA section 5 facility as specified in sections 7385s-4(c) and 7385s-5(a), for Part E claims only.

 j.
-Beryllium Vendor means any of the corporations and named predecessor corporations designated as beryllium vendors in section 7384l(6)(A)-(I) of the EEOICPA, and also those facilities designated as beryllium vendors in the list published in the Federal Register by the Department of Energy.
+Beryllium Vendor means any of the corporations and named predecessor corporations designated as beryllium vendors in section 7384l(6)(A)-(I) of the EEOICPA, or their corporate successors; and also those facilities designated as beryllium vendors in the list published in the Federal Register by the Department of Energy.

 l.
 Chronic silicosis means a non-malignant lung disease as demonstrated by any of the following: